Eucalyptus Oil Clicks Blue Mallee Essential (Eucalyptus polybractea)

 Eucalyptus Blue Mallee Essential Oil, Eucalyptus polybractea, is an exotic alternative to Eucalyptus globulus Essential Oil for use with adults.
-Some aromatherapists claim that it has a stronger antiseptic action than other types of Eucalyptus Essential Oil.
+Some aromatherapists claim that it has a stronger antiseptic action than other types of Eucalyptus Oil Clicks.
 It is colorless to pale yellow with a sharp, fresh, medicinal aroma & blends well aromatically with lavender, lemon, and pine.

 |Botanical Name||Origin||Cultivation||Method of Extraction||Source||Note||Blends Well With|